IanChorne/kiwix-desktop/README.md

 It took us quite a bit of time to get Kiwix properly set up on our environments, so we prepared a step-by-step guide to help us get everything running correctly.
 The document assumes that an Ubuntu Linux environment has already been set-up.
 If you do not have an Ubuntu environment, I recommend following [this guide](https://youtu.be/t_-hLP1eI4k?si=UYdrz05c6M_aJFrk).

-## Executing the Application
-- Add a step-by-step guide on how to run our version of Kiwix

 ## Documentation
 - [Initial Research](./Documents/InitialResearch.pdf)
 - [User Research](./Documents/UserResearch.pdf)